TOTAL SOLAR ECLIPSE AUSTRALIA 2023

 Travel Protection Plan coverage is required for this program upon deposit.
 Pricing for such coverage is additional to the cruise fare and is calculated based on resident state/province and age of participants. will give you the breakdown and price PRIOR to processing your deposit.
 This ensures all coverage is in place as most insurance require purchase the same day of the deposit now.
 Outside the US or if you choose to buy your own insurance the minimum coverage is for $1,000,000 USD emergency evacuation and repatriation and $50,000USD emergency medical PER PERSON.
 Sandy Polley will also need to get Direct Travel’s approval on all insurance policies to assure it meets the charter company’s requirements..
 Due to recent changes in travel insurance rules, Sandy Polley

 - Click HERE to REGISTER and make payment.
 One registration form must be submitted for each person in your party.

 We cannot confirm you unless the registration form, trip protection policy and deposit are all received.

 All prices are quoted in US Dollars and the $2500 deposit can be paid in the following ways:

-IF YOU LIVE OUTSIDE THE UNITED STATES you may pay by one of these methods: 1) credit cards, 2) electronic check transfer from a bank in the United States, or 3) wire transfer.
+IF YOU LIVE OUTSIDE THE UNITED STATES you may pay by one of these methods: 1) credit cards, or 2) wire transfer.
 A USD$75 fee is charged if a wire transfer is used for each payment.
 No checks or money orders can be accepted!
-Please contact email@example.com to make arrangements.
+Please contact firstname.lastname@example.org to make arrangements.

 WHAT TO EXPECT